Stephen Constantine: India

 Constantine was then manager of the India national team from 2002 to 2005.
 He also guided the Indian team winning silver medal at the 2003 Afro-Asian Games.
-After leaving India he was the first-team coach for English club Millwall during the 2005–06 season.
+After leaving India he was a first-team coach for English club Millwall during the 2005–06 season.
 He has also worked in England for AFC Bournemouth.

 Malawi

 In January 2007, he was on a two-man shortlist, alongside Carlos Alberto da Luz, for the manager's job of the Malawi national team.
 He was named as Malawi manager in February 2007, with the role beginning on 1 March 2007.
 He resigned in April 2008.

 Sudan

 He became manager of the Sudan national team in February 2009.

 Clubs in Cyprus and Greece

 After leaving Sudan he managed in the Cypriot domestic leagues with APEP and Nea Salamis Famagusta, the latter of which he guided to promotion in the Cypriot First Division.
 He was also manager of Ethnikos Achna from December 2012 to February 2013.

 In July 2013, he was linked with the Jamaica national team vacancy.
-He became the assistant manager of Greek club Apollon Smyrni in November 2013.
+He became the assistant manager of Greek club Apollon Smyrnis in November 2013.
 He set up the British Coaches Abroad Association in November 2013.